Writing in the Disciplines

 Writing in Public and International Affairs

-- George Mason University offers a set of guidelines for writers in Political Science and offers advice from teachers of those classes.
+- The University of North Carolina, Chapel Hill offers a set of guidelines for writers in Political Science.

 Writing in the Humanities

-- Dartmouth College offers general information for writing in humanities courses.
+- The University of Oregon offers four keys for writing in humanities courses.

 Tips for Writing a Philosophy Paper